 NOTE: Visiting Changbai is not a DIY hike-anywhere experience as the mountain and Heaven Lake border China and North Korea.

 There are 3 sides from to visit Changbai from China.

 The West and North have the most spectacular vistas, with the western side being most visited.
 (However, the reality is the area is very developed; so expect crowds).

-And due to the sensitive border and overwhelming tourist numbers, you must take an organized trip to visit Changbaishan and Heaven Lake (even if hiking it, you must still pay entrance + transportation fees).
+And due to the sensitive border and overwhelming tourist numbers, you must take an organized trip to visit Changbaishan Volcano and Heaven Lake (even if hiking up to it, you must still pay entrance + transportation fees).

 Wei and I visited the Northern viewpoint in Spring, from which these photos are taken.
 And we encountered mild crowds (many there for only a short time).

 When to visit Changbai Mountain?

 The weather at Changbai Mountain is unpredictable and it’s just luck of the draw whether you see anything.